 - Section 8 document

 The Science Museum of Minnesota has partnered with Bootstrap Coffee Roasters to serve baked goods, coffee, and other refreshments in the lobby on level 5.
 Bootstrap Coffee Roasters is open when the museum is open.

 Can I bring my own food in?

 Yes!
-You are welcome to enjoy your food at any of our dining locations on levels 3, 5, or 6.
+You are welcome to enjoy your food on level 6.